-This course consists of twenty-five meetings of two hours each for practical work.
-Students will be instructed in the processes of Pharmacy, and in the Dispensing and Incompatibility of drugs by the Demonstrator in the Pharmacy Laboratory.
+This course, given in the second year, consists of twenty-five meetings of two hours each for practical work in the Maritime College of Pharmacy laboratory.
+Students will be instructed in the processes of Pharmacy, and in the Dispensing and Incompatibility of drugs.